Anish-Agnihotri/Encrypton/README.md

 # Encrypton

 Encrypton was designed and developed to be an easy solution to document credentialization and authentication on a public ledger.
-It offers a convenient way for individuals and organizations to verify users and share files over the IPFS (InterPlanetary File System) using the inherent trust built into hash storing, the Ethereum blockchain, and our AES-256 encryption.
+It offers a convenient way for individuals to encrypt and share files over IPFS (InterPlanetary File System) using the Ethereum and client-side AES-256 encryption.

 ## Inspiration
 The idea for Encrypton stemmed from the conspicious lack of platforms to share private data in a secure and safe manner.
 With an ever developing world, it's become increasingly evident that documents on the cloud are the future.
 But, with platforms like Google Drive & Dropbox, it's difficult to trust large private corporations with such sensitive data.
 That's where Encrypton comes in with our easy to use platform for secure file storage (on IPFS) and transfer.